karlajaramillo/racer-project/README.md

 | Windows               | `ORIGIN_ALLOWED=http://localhost:3000 ./bin/server.exe`   |
 | Linux (Ubuntu, etc..) | `ORIGIN_ALLOWED=http://localhost:3000 ./bin/server-linux` |

-Note that this process will use your terminal tab, so you will have to open a new tab and navigate back to the project root to start the front end.

 #### WINDOWS USERS -- Setting Environment Variables
 If you are using a windows machine: